Skip to main content

 Figure \(\PageIndex{14}\) shows a simplified structure of the starch synthase using two active sites

 Note that additional glucose units are added to the nonreducing C4 end, denoted by a star. α(1,6) branches are added by branching enzymes, as in the case of glycogen.
-Bacteria starch is made like glycogen but uses ADP-glucose, as does plant starch synthase.
+Bacterial starch is made like glycogen but uses ADP-glucose, as does plant starch synthase.
 Structural models show that the protein has one active site, so the kinetic models suggesting the use of two active sites may refer to a movement of chains between different monomers in oligomeric forms of the protein.

-Both the donor (ADP-Glc) and product (starchn+1) have their participating electrophile (ADP) and now substituted nucleophile (C4-O-R) in the α-anomeric form, so they are retaining glycosyltransferases.
+Both the donor (ADP-Glc) and product (starchn+1) have their participating electrophile (ADP) and now-substituted nucleophile (C4-O-R) in the α-anomeric form, so they are retaining glycosyltransferases.
 The enzymes could act in two different ways:

 • a processive mechanism: the acceptor (starchn) stays bound to the enzyme after each addition of the next glucose from the donor ADP-glc, and one chain extends quickly